 Our Mission is to empower the disadvantaged through organic urban agriculture programs and projects.
 We support our target group’s ability to replicate their success and transform their lives in their urban and rural environments.

-Four pillars of development Abalimi provides the following support services, which are the four pillars of development:
+Five pillars of development Abalimi provides the following support services, which are the four pillars of development:

 1) Training and mentoring, as well as professional extension services (e.g. organisation building, research, soil testing, monitoring and evaluation, management and accounting services).